-- (a) Avada must not publicly disclose Price Sensitive Information until it has given that information to ASX and has received an acknowledgment from ASX that the information has been released to the market. - (b) In order to ensure that Price Sensitive Information is kept confidential until Avada has received an acknowledgment from ASX under clause 4.9(a), Avada should: - (i) establish internal systems that set out the standards of behaviour and procedure for handling Price Sensitive Information; - (ii) maintain a register of both internal and external people who are insiders on transactions that involve Price Sensitive Information; - (iii) provide training programs to employees on how to handle Price Sensitive Information; and - (iv) enter into confidentiality agreements before passing on Price Sensitive Information.
+- (a) AVADA must not publicly disclose Price Sensitive Information until it has given that information to the ASX and has received an acknowledgment from the ASX that the information has been released to the market. - (b) In order to ensure that Price Sensitive Information is kept confidential until AVADA has received an acknowledgment from the ASX under clause 4.9(a) AVADA will: - establish internal systems that set out the standards of behaviour and procedure for handling Price Sensitive Information; - (ii) maintain a register of both internal and external people who are insiders on transactions that involve Price Sensitive Information; - (iii) provide training programs to employees on how to handle Price Sensitive Information; and - (iv) enter into confidentiality agreements before passing on Price Sensitive Information.